Gusty Spence: PUP activity

 Released from prison in 1984, Spence soon became a leading member of the UVF-linked Progressive Unionist Party (PUP) and a central figure in the Northern Ireland peace process.
 He initially worked solely for the PUP but after a spell also set up the Shankill Activity Centre, a government-supported scheme to provide training and leisure opportunities for unemployed youths.

 He was entrusted by the Combined Loyalist Military Command (CLMC) to read out their 13 October 1994 statement that announced the loyalist ceasefire.
 Flanked by his PUP colleagues Jim McDonald and William Plum Smith, as well as Ulster Democratic Party members Gary McMichael, John White and Davy Adams, Spence read out the statement from Fernhill a former Cunningham family home on their former Glencairn estate in Belfast's Glencairn area.
 This building had been an important training centre for members of Edward Carson's original UVF.
 A few days after the announcement, Spence made a trip to the United States along with the PUP's David Ervine and Billy Hutchinson and the UDP's McMichael, Adams and Joe English.
 Among their engagements was one as guests of honour of the National Committee on American Foreign Policy.
 Spence went on to become a leading advocate for the Good Friday Agreement.

 In August 2000, Spence was caught up in moves by Johnny Adair's "C" Company of the UDA to take control of the Shankill by forcing out the UVF and other opponents.
 Adair's men forced their way into Spence's Shankill home but found it empty, as Spence tended to spend much of the summer at a caravan he owned in Groomsport.
 None the less, they ransacked the house and stole Spence's army medals, while the Spence family were forced to stay off the Shankill for the entirety of the loyalist feud.
 When Spence's wife died three years later, he said that C Company had been responsible for her death, such was the toll that the events had taken on her health.

 On 3 May 2007, Spence read out the statement by the UVF announcing that it would keep its weapons but put them beyond the reach of ordinary members.
 The statement also included a warning that activities could "provoke another generation of loyalists toward armed resistance".
 He did not specify what activities or what was being resisted.

 Personal life

 Spence married Louie Donaldson, a native of the city's Grosvenor Road, on 20 June 1953 at Wellwood Street Mission, Sandy Row.
-The couple had three daughters, Elizabeth (born 1954), Sandra (1956) and Catherine (1960).
-Louie died in 2003.
-Spence, a talented footballer in his youth with Old Lodge F.C., was a lifelong supporter of Linfield F.C.
+The couple had three daughters, Spence, a talented footballer in his youth with Old Lodge F.C., was a lifelong supporter of Linfield F.C.